-The student must submit a readmission application with the required non-refundable application fee.
+The individual must submit a readmission application with the required non-refundable application fee.
 If the program being applied to requires an entrance exam, the entrance exam may be waived.
-An interview with the appropriate Program Committee is required before acceptance into the Program.
-Should the student be accepted, based on previous performance and at the discretion of the program's Program Committee, the student may be given transfer credit as per the Transfer Credit Policy as published in the Institutional Catalog and be exempted from certain portions of the didactic and/or clinical phase of the program.
-A student who is readmitted to City College and chooses to enroll will be required to pay the then current tuition rate.
+An interview with the appropriate program committee is required before acceptance into the program.

+Should the applicant be accepted, based on previous performance and at the discretion of the program committee, the applicant may be given transfer credit as per the Transfer Credit Policy as published in the Institutional Catalog and be exempt from certain portions of the didactic and/or clinical phase of the program.

+An applicant who is readmitted to City College and chooses to enroll will be required to pay the then current tuition rate.

-A student who is denied readmission may only reapply for admission after at least six months have passed from the time they were denied.
-In the event a student is terminated, withdraws or is involuntarily withdrawn from the institution a second time, they may only reapply for admission after at least two years have passed from the time of their termination or withdrawal.
+An applicant who is denied readmission may only reapply for admission after at least six months have passed from the time they were denied.

+In the event a student is dismissed, withdraws, or is involuntarily withdrawn from the institution a second time, they may only reapply for admission after at least two years have passed from the time of their dismissal or withdrawal.
 Their application for readmission will be treated as a new application, including payment of all fees and tuition.

-Students seeking readmission who are only missing two or less general education courses can bypass the above committee, so long as their overall City College GPA is a minimum of 2.5 and they have no disciplinary issues on record.
+Individuals seeking readmission who are only missing two or less general education courses can bypass the above committee, so long as their overall City College GPA is a minimum of 2.5 and they have no disciplinary issues on record.